wanshot/holiday/README.rst

      │    │    │    │    │
      │    │    │    │    │
      │    │    │    │    └─  number of week (1 - 5)
-     │    │    │    └─── day of week (1 to 7 monday to sunday)
+     │    │    │    └─── day of week (1 to 7 or mon to sun)
      │    │    └───── day of month (1 - 31)
      │    └─────── month (1 - 12)
      └───────── year (1 - 9999)

-   "*" The asterisk allows all
+   '*' The asterisk allows all